Fonemine/documentation/cpq_admin.md

 ## Price Books

 Typically, the first thing a CPQ Administrator does is to create one or more price books.
-Price books allow one to assign different prices for products for different regions with different currencies or for different markets.
-In order to create a quote, a user must select a price book.

 MobileForce CPQ supports the creation of multiple price books that can also be related to one another via a hierarchical parent relationship.
 For instance, Businesses could create one price book for local or national use with the local currency, and another price book for each international market they operate in (each with its own currency).
+Price books allow one to assign different prices for products for different regions with different currencies or for different markets.
+In order to create a quote, a user **must** select a price book.

 ![Create Price Book in MobileForce CPQ](/images/add_edit_price_book.png)